Cinnamon bear: Behavior

 Like other American black bear subspecies, cinnamon bears are omnivorous.
 Their diet includes fruit, vegetation, nuts, honey, and occasionally insects and meat, varying from other subspecies because of regional habitat differences.

 Cinnamon bears are excellent climbers, good runners, and powerful swimmers.
 They are mostly nocturnal, though they are sometimes active during daylight.

 The bears hibernate during the winter, usually from late October or November to March or April, depending upon the weather conditions.
 Their scat resembles that of domestic dogs.

 Distribution

-Established populations are found in Colorado, New Mexico, Utah, Idaho, Nevada, Montana, Washington, Manitoba, Minnesota, Wisconsin, Wyoming, California, Alberta, Ontario, and British Columbia.
+Established populations are found in Colorado, New Mexico, Arizona, Utah, Idaho, Nevada, Montana, Washington, Manitoba, Minnesota, Wisconsin, Wyoming, California, Alberta, Ontario, and British Columbia.
 They are also present in Pennsylvania, Tennessee, Quebec, and New York.